 I have a lot of trouble remembering much from my fourth grade school year when I was taken back to Germany several times for finalizing the training with men who took me out and about in different places.
-When I visited friends in Germany as a young adult in 1982, I spent a morning at an apartment in Bremen waiting for one of these friends with a roommate who spoke only German.
+When I visited friends in Germany as a young adult in 1982, I spent a morning at an apartment in Bremen waiting for one of these friends with his roommate who spoke only German.
 I started conversing with him and found that I was fluent.
-We talked for two hours.
-He and my friends thought it was a miracle.
+We spoke for two hours.
+We all believed it was a miracle.
 I always attributed this to some past life thing.
 However, I had been thoroughly trained.

-It was in the winter of 1972-73 that I saw my American perpetrator again somewhere in Germany.
-I had carefully kept the experiences of my paradise with him completely separate from the horror that followed and was thrilled to see him again.
+It was in the winter or early spring of 1973 that I saw my American perpetrator again somewhere in Germany.
+I had carefully kept the experiences of my paradise with him completely separate from the horror that followed.
+It was a thrill to see him again.
 He finally was coming for me.
 He finally was going to take me to the place where I belonged.

 In this lies the essence of the current power structure, that privilege is an outer construct of belonging and power is an illusion that projects belonging through exclusivity.
 It is the only reason for the entire paradigm.

-It took the memory of our last meeting to get in touch with all my furious anger at this perpetrator so the bond could be broken forever.
-I am free from his toxic load.
+It took the memory of our last meeting to get in touch with my anger at this perpetrator, so the bond could be broken.
+I am free from this toxic load.